Shortcut | RM |

 0 – Consume Mode: A TTL pulse or RM

 command moves to the next position and consumes that position if a position exists in the ring buffer.
 New positions can be loaded on the fly.
 This mode reduces the capacity of the ring buffer by 1.
-Available on MS2000 9.2o+
+Requires MS2000 v9.2p or Tiger v3.41 firmware.

 1 – TTL Triggered Mode: (default)